nikcleju/IT_Course/Lectures/03_ErrorControlCoding.md

     * align the binary sequence of $g(x)$ under the leftmost 1
     * XOR the sequences
     * repeat
+    * just like in the lab

+\smallskip

-* Best seen by example at blackboard
+* See example at blackboard / lab

 ### Example